Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Related Work

 We summarize in this section a developing overview of related work.
 Overall, this study is the first to evaluate performance variability in \mves.
 This is challenging because there is neither a generally accepted set of relevant workloads for \mves, nor a standardized metric to quantify performance variability in computer systems.

 Closest to our work, Yardstick is an \mve benchmark used to show the limited scalability of \mves~\cite{yardstick}.
 The authors use Yardstick to evaluate the scalability and network characteristics of several \mve services.
 However, Yardstick does not quantify performance variability, resulting in optimistic results.
-Moreover, the authors do not evaluate \mve performance under \envworkloads, or when deployed in a commercial cloud environment.
+Moreover, the authors do not evaluate \mve performance under \envworkloads or in the cloud.

-The MineRL competition~\cite{DBLP:journals/corr/abs-1907-13440} provides a dataset of Minecraft player sessions.
-These sessions provide demonstrations to train artificial intelligence systems to complete a challenging in-game task.
+The MineRL competition~\cite{DBLP:journals/corr/abs-1907-13440} provides a dataset of Minecraft player recordings.
+This dataset provides demonstrations to train artificial intelligence systems to complete a challenging in-game task.
 In contrast, the workloads used in this work focus on commonly observed patterns in the \mve community.

 There exist several systems that aim to improve the scalability of \mves.
 Manycraft~\cite{DBLP:conf/netgames/DiaconuKV13} increases the maximum number of players in a Minecraft instance by using Kiwano.
 Kiwano~\cite{DBLP:conf/ieeehpcs/DiaconuK13} allows horizontal scaling of virtual environments through Voronoi partitioning, but requires a \emph{static environment}, which disables the \mve's modifiable world and is incompatible with \envworkloads.

-Koekepan~\cite{DBLP:conf/netgames/EngelbrechtS13} is another distributed architecture for Minecraft.
-Similar to Manycraft, Koekepan scales horizontally by partitioning the world into zones.
-Koekepan supports a modifiable environment, but currently lacks a performance evaluation.
+Similar in many ways to Manycraft, Koekepan~\cite{DBLP:conf/netgames/EngelbrechtS13} uses zone-partitioning and scales horizontally.
+Dyconits~\cite{DBLP:conf/icdcs/DonkervlietCI21} are a distributed architecture that scales \mves vertically, through the use of dynamically managed consistency-units.
+None of these approaches considers explicitly performance variability.

 Iosup et al.~\cite{DBLP:conf/ccgrid/IosupYE11} find that commercial cloud environments exhibit significant yearly and daily performance variability patterns.
 The authors show that performance variability varies per cloud operator, and use simulation experiments to show that this can affect the performance of applications, including a social online game.
 In contrast, our benchmark uses real-world experiments to evaluate the effect of performance variability on \mves, which are real-time online games.